sfbrigade/intentional-walk/README.md

             More details of this installation after a failure can be found [here](https://github.com/google/android-emulator-hypervisor-driver-for-amd-processors/issues/10).

-         Within the AVD Manager (Android Studio -> Tools -> AVD Manager), create a virtual device if none are created.
+         Within the AVD Manager (Android Studio -> Tools -> Device Manager), create a virtual device if none are created.
          We suggest using a recent Pixel phone.
-Use the AVD Manager to launch the emulator.
+Use the Device Manager to launch the emulator.

          Set the following in your environment variables: